Black Leopard, Red Wolf: Plot

 The plot is narrated in flashbacks with non-chronological episodes.
 In a frame story, a man named Tracker recounts his tale to prison interrogators from the South Kingdom.
 Once Tracker has identified someone’s scent, he can follow them anywhere.
-As a young adult, he abandons his abusive grandfather, who he believes is his father, and returns to the Ku tribe, home of his uncle and his extended family, where he learns of his deceased father and of his brother, also now dead.
+As a young adult, he abandons his abusive grandfather, whom he believes is his father, and returns to the Ku tribe, home of his uncle and his extended family, where he learns of his deceased father and of his brother, also now dead.
 He meets a shapeshifter known as Leopard and a young Ku man named Kava, with whom Tracker begins a sexual relationship.
 They rescue mingi children, who are born with birth defects and/or strange powers.
 These children are cared for by the Sangoma, an anti-witch.

 On one mission to rescue children, Tracker is caught by a flesh-eating monster named Asanbosam.
 He and Leopard kill the creature and escape.
 Kava betrays the Sangoma.
 She and most of the children are killed, but she is able to place a protective enchantment on Tracker before she dies.
 Tracker leaves the surviving mingi children with the Gangatom tribe and sets out on his own.

 Years later, in the city of Malakal, Tracker is hired to find a mysterious boy.
 The boy was abducted from the home of Basu Fumanguru, an elder in the city of Kongor.
 Basu and his family were all killed, and the boy is the sole survivor.
 He is now being held captive by a group of monsters.
 His captors include an Ipundulu, a vampire who drains his victims and replaces their blood with lightning, as well as Sasabonsam, brother of Asambosam.
 In addition to Tracker, members of this expedition include Leopard; Leopard’s bowman and lover Fumeli; Nyka, a man who previously betrayed Tracker by selling him into slavery; Nsaka, a mercenary and Nyka’s lover; Sadogo, a giant; Bunshi, a river spirit; and Sogolon, the Moon Witch, a sorceress who is hunted by the spirits of those she has killed.